 Building a new site can seem like a daunting task.
-In this article we will walk through 7 easy steps to get started building your brand new site on the WP Engine platform.
+In this article we will walk through 7 easy steps to build and launch a brand new site on the WP Engine platform.

 Add a Site